 If the service is not provided in accordance with the agreement, the client must submit a written complaint within eight days of the date of termination of the service;

-Even if the client lodges a complaint in time, his payment obligation remains;
+Even if the client lodges a complaint in time, their payment obligation remains in force;

-All legal claims of the customer against “PSG” arising from the agreement between parties expire one year after the last day that the service was provided.
+All legal claims by the client against PSG arising from the agreement between parties will become barred one year after the last day that the service was provided.

-“PSG” has the right to suspend the fulfillment of all its obligations, including the provision of services to the client until all due and payable claims against the client have been paid;
+PSG has the right to suspend the fulfilment of all its obligations, including the provision of services to the client until all due and payable claims against the client have been paid;

 The claim on the client is immediately due and payable at all times, but in any case if the client:

-– is in bankruptcy or has been applied for;
+– is in bankruptcy or has filed for bankruptcy;

-– has obtained or has been granted a moratorium on payments;
+– has obtained or sought a suspension of payments;

-– Has commissioned activities that are in conflict with any statutory or other governmental provisions.
+– has commissioned work that contravenes with any statutory or other governmental provisions.